KHOP Winter Session

 - Have a cumulative GPA of 3.2 or higher as calculated on a 4.33 scale.
 Cumulative GPA includes grades received from your current college, prior and current community college(s) and any other college(s) you have attended.

-- Intend to apply to law school, but are not currently in the process of applying for 2021 enrollment.
+- Intend to apply to law school, but are not currently in the process of applying for law school enrollment.

 - Have not previously completed an outreach program at UC Davis School of Law.
 Prior applicants who meet the eligibility requirements are welcome to re-apply.